-With Earth Day upon us, I thought I’d finally publish my “green” party from last summer that was done as part of Sparkling Design Event’s $100 design challenge.
+With Earth Day upon us, I thought I’d finally publish my “green” eco-friendly birthday party from last summer that was done as part of Sparkling Design Event’s $100 design challenge.
 I managed to do this eco-friendly party for $58.
 The whole party was created from materials found around the house, recycled, or reusable.
 And to put me on a level playing field with all the moms out there that might want to try this at home, I did this party at grandma’s house – well away from my overflowing prop closet.
 So anyone really can do this without going out and buying anything fancy!

 Grandpa’s garden was the perfect backdrop for this party.
 Mid-summer (and 97 degrees!) meant for nice lush green surroundings.
 We set a patio table in the hosta alcove under the Japanese maple trees to create a sense of intimacy.
 Little orange garlands hung from the trees for a pop of color.
 The table was set with a plain white tablecloth (free), and to add a little more interest, I made runners from brown craft paper (from the dollar store) and finished the edges with pinking shears.